Hands | Embrace Service

 Make a difference with and for those who have been sexually marginalized or abused

 This section seeks to help churches make a real difference in the lives of people who are LGBT who have been marginalized, victimized, or neglected.
-As this section develops, it will include not only resources but also recommended partnerships and initiatives in which your church could engage.

 This is a self-paced tutorial on abuse for clergy, spiritual leaders and teachers.
 It was created by AVA (Advocacy for Victims of Abuse), a ministry of Women Ministries of the Evangelical Covenant Church.
 The purpose of this tutorial is to provide leaders with needed information on issues of domestic violence (also referred to as family violence) and childhood sexual assault.
 Given the prevalence of abuse, all faith leaders need basic knowledge about these two types of violence.
 This format permits you to gain this information at your convenience and at no cost to you.